luciebinder/ws-openness-2025/_sources/content/4_additional/quick_tutorial_ws.md

 ![Image of the workflow "pages build and deployment" with a green checkmark.](../../static/action-click.png)

-Wait until the process is complete, indicated by a green checkmark:
+Wait until the process is complete, indicated by a green checkmark.
+Note: Sometimes the page needs to be refreshed.

 ![Image of the workflow "pages build and deployment" with a green checkmark.](../../static/green-checkmark.png)